 As a general rule, it is not permissible to offer gifts to current customers, prospects or health care providers.
 Although there are sometimes exceptions, it is important that you review company policy closely.
-If you are still unsure whether an exception applies, check with the Office of Ethics and Compliance before offering a gift.
+If you are still unsure whether an exception applies, check with the Compliance Office before offering a gift.